lingyunmo/Lanthanum/README.md

 - **Feature Requests:** If you have ideas for new features or improvements, open an issue to discuss them.

 - **Pull Requests:** We encourage you to submit pull requests for bug fixes and new features.
 When submitting a pull request, please keep in mind the following:
   - Ensure that your code adheres to our coding standards.
   - Provide a clear and concise description of your changes.
   - Include relevant tests if applicable.
   - Do not make changes to the `gradle.properties` file.
   - Do not change the master branch directly.

+  ### Branch Workflow

+  To contribute, co-authors are required to adhere to our branch workflow:
+  1. Create a new branch for your contribution.
+  2. Name your branch descriptively.
+  3. Make your changes in the branch.
+  4. Submit a pull request to the `master` branch for review.
+  5. Your changes will be merged after approval and passing necessary tests.

 By contributing to this project, you agree to license your code under the MIT License.

+## Development Standards

+To maintain code quality and consistency, please adhere to our development standards:
+- Follow established coding style guidelines.
+- Write clear and concise code comments.
+- Document your code as needed.
+- Perform thorough testing of your changes.

 ## License